ldsouza13/MEDICARE.github.io/README.md

         1. Used Tableau Desktop/Public for Dashboard Creation
         2. Embedded the Dashboard into a static website
         3. Hosted the website on GitHub

+  **Accomplishments**

+This MEDICARE application developed based on a normalized recommended score, will help the doctors to view the top rated drugs for a    particular condition/disease by using a user-friendly and interactive web application.

+  **Future Scope**

+-Although we tried removing spam reviews while preprocessing the data, the dataset had too many duplicate reviews.
+A proper spam removal model could be developed for the same in the future.
+-Recommendation system using collaborative item-item based filtering